SAZZAD1Q2/Leaderboard/README.md

 # 📖 To-do-list <a name="about-project"></a>

-> A simple website that displays a simple HTML and css Leaderboard and will allow you to add name and score in the board in the later work.
+> A simple website that displays a simple HTML and css Leaderboard and will be allowd to add name and score in the board in the later work.

 ## 🛠 Built With <a name="built-with">
 -HTML